The Hunt: The Rajiv Gandhi Assassination Case: Reception

 Syes Firdaus Ashraf of rediff.com gave 3.5 stars out of 5 and said that "You are hooked from the first episode."
 Lakshmi Subramanian of The Week rated 3.5/5 stars and said that "Almost 35 years after the death of former PM Rajiv Gandhi, the seven-episode SonyLiv series based on Anirudhya Mitra’s book and directed by Nagesh Kukunoor makes a gripping watch."

-Subhash K Jha of News 24 gave 4 stars out of 5 and commented that "The Hunt knows which side it is on, but gives us the room to decide where we want to be, not only while watching the series but in the larger picture."
+Subhash Jha of News 24 gave 4 stars out of 5 and commented that "The Hunt knows which side it is on, but gives us the room to decide where we want to be, not only while watching the series but in the larger picture."
 Shreyas Pande of Cinema Express rated 3.5/5 stars and said that "The Hunt is at once a textbook investigative thriller and a rarity.
 It embraces a style that is deeply humbling, returning to the bare necessities of storytelling, and adopts a gaze that is both revelatory and inquisitive."